orderbynull/lottip/README.md

 Lottip is proxy for **MySQL RDBMS** with web GUI.
 It will show you what's happening under the hood of your ORM.
 As it sits between your application and MySQL server there's no need to use tools like Wireshark to see which queries are being executed.
-Lottip comes as single binary with zero dependencies and consists of 2 parts: proxy server and embedded GUI for better experience.
+It comes as single binary with zero dependencies and consists of 2 parts: proxy server and embedded GUI for better experience.

 # Screenshots
 Here's how query list looks like: